Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 ### 21.02 - Limitations

-No indemnification or advance shall be made under this Article in any circumstances when it appears:
+No indemnification or advance shall be made under this ARTICLE in any circumstances when it appears:

-(a) That the indemnification or advance would be inconsistent with a provision of the Articles of Incorporation, the By-Laws, resolution of the members, or an agreement in effect at the time of accrual of the alleged cause of action asserted in the proceedings in which the expenses were incurred or other amounts were paid, which prohibits of otherwise indemnification; or
+(a) That the indemnification or advance would be inconsistent with a provision of the ARTICLEs of Incorporation, the By-Laws, resolution of the members, or an agreement in effect at the time of accrual of the alleged cause of action asserted in the proceedings in which the expenses were incurred or other amounts were paid, which prohibits of otherwise indemnification; or

 (b) That the indemnification would be inconsistent with any condition expressly imposed by a court in approving settlement.

-## ARTICLE XXII
-## AMENDMENTS TO BY-LAWS
+## ARTICLE XXII <br/> AMENDMENTS TO BY-LAWS

 ### 22.01 - Amendments

 These By-Laws may only be altered, amended or repealed, and new By-Laws may only be adopted by three-fourths (3/4) majority of the active voting members present and voting in any regular business meeting.
 Proposed changes shall be presented at one business meeting and voted upon at the next regular business meeting.

-## ARTICLE XXIII
+## ARTICLE XXIII <br/> SEVERABILITY
-## SEVERABILITY

 ### 23.01 - Severability